Voyager Of The Seas current position

 Voyager Of The Seas Wiki

 Voyager is Royal Caribbean's first Voyager-class liner, with sisterships Adventure, Explorer, Mariner, Navigator.
-Voyager OTS was built in 1999 by the Finnish company Kvaerner Masa - the shipbuilder of all vessels in this class.
-The shipbuiling company is now part of STX Europe, a division of STX - the South Korean ship building giant.
-Voyager was the world's biggest cruise ship at the time of its launch.
-They used to call her "floating sea'" because of the ship's unique and innovative design.
-All vessels in the Voyager-class were the biggest ocean liners in the world untill the arrival of the Cunard liner RMS Queen Mary 2 in 2004.
+Voyager OTS was built in 1999 by Kvaerner Masa (Turku Finland) - shipbuilder of all vessels in this series.
+The company is now part of STX Europe (division of STX Holding, South Korea).
+In 1999, Voyager OTS was world's biggest passenger ship.
+They used to call it "floating sea'" because of its innovative design.
+All Voyager-class liners were world's biggest - until the arrival of the Cunard liner RMS Queen Mary 2 in 2004.

 Itineraries 2016-2017 Asia charters